The Real AI ROI Problem Isn’t Technology — It’s Measurement

 -

 This distinction matters because it separates where value shows up from how value is created.
 Productivity‑driven value is fast and visible.
-Engagement value takes more time and belief that AI does indeed drive better customer outcomes.
-And strategic value – like market repositioning or adaptive response to competitions – is slower and even harder to attribute, but more durable.
+Engagement value takes more time and the belief that AI does indeed drive better customer outcomes.
+And strategic value — like market repositioning or adaptive response to competitions — is slower and even harder to attribute but more durable.
 Treating all three as if they should deliver identical ROI timelines is what makes AI returns feel inconsistent.

-Make Your ROI Conversation Easier with the AI Value Matrix
+Make Your ROI Conversation Easier With The AI Value Matrix

 -